Harlow: The New Town

-The original Harlow New Town was built after World War II to ease overcrowding in London and the surrounding areas due to the devastation caused by the bombing during the Blitz.
-Harlow was, along with places such as Basildon, Stevenage and Hemel Hempstead a result of the New Towns Act of 1946, with the master plan for Harlow drawn up in 1947 by Sir Frederick Gibberd.
+Harlow was one of several towns to be built around a pre existing village; it was designated a new town on 25 March 1947.
+It was one of several new towns built under the New Towns Act of 1946, passed after World War II to ease overcrowding in London and the surrounding areas due to the devastation caused by the bombing during the Blitz.
+Other post-war new towns included Basildon, Stevenage and Hemel Hempstead.
+The master plan for Harlow was drawn up in 1947 by Sir Frederick Gibberd.
 The town was planned from the outset and was designed to respect the existing landscape.
 Sylvia Crowe, the landscape architect, worked on Harlow New Town between 1948 and 1958.
 A number of landscape wedges - which later became known as Green Wedges - were designed to cut through the town and separate the neighbourhoods of the town.
 The development incorporated the market town of Harlow, now a neighbourhood known as Old Harlow, and the villages of Great Parndon, Latton, Tye Green, Potter Street, Churchgate Street, Little Parndon, and Netteswell.
 Each of the town's neighbourhoods is self-supporting with its own shopping precincts, community facilities and pubs.
-Gibberd invited many of the country's leading post-war architects to design buildings in the town, including Philip Powell and Hidalgo Moya, Leonard Manasseh, Michael Neylan, E C P Monson, Gerard Goalen, Maxwell Fry, Jane Drew, Graham Dawbarn, H. T. Cadbury-Brown and William Crabtree.
+Gibberd invited many of the country's leading post-war architects to design buildings in the town, including Philip Powell and Hidalgo Moya, Leonard Manasseh, Michael Neylan, E C P Monson, William Crabtree, Maxwell Fry, Jane Drew, Graham Dawbarn, H. T. Cadbury-Brown and Gerard Goalen.
+Goalen designed his first church in the town, Our Lady of Fatima, which is a Grade II* listed building.

 Harlow has one of the most extensive cycle track networks in the country, connecting all areas of the town to the town centre and industrial areas.
 The cycle network is composed mostly of the original old town roads.
 The town's authorities built Britain's first pedestrian precinct, and first modern-style residential tower block, The Lawn, constructed in 1951; it is now a Grade II listed building.
 Gibberd's tromp-l'oeil terrace in Orchard Croft and Dawbarn's maisonette blocks at Pennymead are also notable, as is Michael Neylan's pioneering development at Bishopsfield.
 The first neighbourhood, Mark Hall, is a conservation area.
 From 1894 to 1955 the Harlow parish formed part of the Epping Rural District of Essex.
 From 1955 to 1974, Harlow was an urban district.
 On 1 April 1974 the parish and urban district was abolished and it became an unparished area.